babypuppybasil/Walltaker-PicFloat/README.md

 the hard work of the original creators, and the people that work hard to maintain the site and Discord.

 **WHAT DOES THIS DO?**
--Asks for an ID code (your 5 digit code made on the official site) -Calls ID to the Walltaker API
+-  Asks for an ID code (your 5 digit code made on the official site)
+-  Calls ID to the Walltaker API
--Displays the images on the window very slowly moving, as if photos laid down like a slideshow, overlaying each other.
+-  Displays the images on the window very slowly moving, as if photos laid down like a slideshow, overlaying each other.
--Screensaver-like functionality.
+-  Screensaver-like functionality.
 Sit back and enjoy the gently floating pictures that change every time when a new picture comes in!
 (15 second checks!)

 ---